nots1dd/LiteFM/README.md

 >
 > For the best experience of LiteFM:
 >
-> Ensure that your terminal has any NERD FONT enabled.
+> 1. Ensure that your terminal has any NERD FONT enabled.
 >
+> Without a nerd font, LiteFM will show some unreadable chars!
+>
+> 2. Have it full screen whenever possible:
+>
+> Despite having dynamic window scaling, a lot of
+> the outputs, strings may look weird (or not visible at all!)
+> Therefore, till I find a way to fix this issue, it is **HIGHLY**
+> recommended to use LiteFM at:
+>   ->Full screen of originally created terminal [DE]
+>   ->Full terminal size without resizing [WM]

 ## Usage